dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 #### Known limitations
 - `hard_delete` hint not supported
-- deleting records from child tables not supported
+- deleting records from nested tables not supported
   - This means updates to json columns that involve element removals are not propagated.
-For example, if you first load `{"key": 1, "nested": [1, 2]}` and then load `{"key": 1, "nested": [1]}`, then the record for element `2` will not be deleted from the child table.
+For example, if you first load `{"key": 1, "nested": [1, 2]}` and then load `{"key": 1, "nested": [1]}`, then the record for element `2` will not be deleted from the nested table.

 ## File Compression